RaplesWojtyla/RaplesWojtyla/README.md

 ###

 # 💫 About Me:
-I'm a second year student at the Universitas Sumatera Utara<br>
+I'm Patra Rafles Wostyla Sinaga, a second year student at the Universitas Sumatera Utara<br>
-I'm currently learning Mobile Development, Web Development (MERN), AI, and more! <br>
+🌱 I'm currently learning Mobile Development, Web Development (MERN), AI, and more! <br>
+💬 Ask me about anything!
+Ill be happy to reply ^_^<br>
+👯 I’m looking to collaborate on any Project, so feel free to reach me !<br>
+📫 How to reach me: `rapleswojtyla@gmail.com`<br>

 Here are some of my interests: